cop1000/actions-hello-world/responses/trigger.md

 ![View an action's log](https://developer.github.com/assets/images/actions-view-log.png)

+## Step 5: Trigger the workflow

+### :keyboard: Activity: See your action trigger the workflow

+1. You've done the work, not sit back and see your action trigger the workflow!

 <hr>
 <h3 align="center">I'll respond below when I detect your action has run and reported a status.</h3>